Broadcast lens

 Broadcast lens in television industry are lenses used for broadcasting in television studio or on the location/field.
-Main manufacturers of broadcast lenses are Canon and Fujifilm's Fujinon brand.
+The main manufacturers of broadcast lenses are Canon and Fujifilm's Fujinon brand.
 Broadcast lenses can be box-shaped, which are heavier and for use in limited range or classically shaped, lighter and for portable use.

 Cameraman operating camera with broadcast lens during a sporting event.

 Types

 Lens are generally classified into three types: